patrocinio/cloud-private-bootcamp/Labs_development/Lab-Deploy-NodeJS-Helm_DJM.md

 ![Namespace](images/helm101/namespace.jpg)

 ### Deploy the NodeJS Helm Chart using the ICP Console <a name="consoleDeploy"></a>
+In this section you will deploy, test and then remove the NodeJS Sample Helm Chart using the ICP Admin console

 1) Click **Catalog** from the ICP Admin Console menu bar to navigate to the Catalog of Helm Charts

 2) Type **nodejs** in to the **Search** box to locate the NodeJS sample